-The romantic parts of the book that talk about the riverfront culture and the myths and stories associated with the river are scattered sporadically throughout the book.
-There is so much more to Yamuna than the book has captured.
+The romantic parts of the book that talks about the riverfront culture and the myths and stories associated with the river are scattered sporadically throughout the book.
+There is so much more to the Yamuna than the book has captured.
 If you look at the Puranas they would tell the story of Yamuna.
 Book talks repeatedly about the riverfront culture.
-Which in author’s mind seem to be a traditional place for recreation where people can come to the banks of the river and enjoy them but at the same time she is opposed to the idea of amusement parks on the river, do I see confusion?
-She had a good story is tales of people who once lived on the banks of the river like the Pahalwans and the Dhobis, but she just scratches the surface there.
+Which in author’s mind seem to be a traditional place for recreation.
+Where people can come to the banks of the river and enjoy them.
+But at the same time she is opposed to the idea of amusement parks on the river, do I see confusion?
+She had a good story in tales of people who once lived on the banks of the river like the Pahalwans and the Dhobis.
+But she just scratches the surface there.

 The language is not uniform, sometimes it is ‘I’ and sometimes it is ‘We’.
-Some parts seem straight out of the other sources like the theory of culture and you can see the inconsistency of language very clearly.
+Some parts seem straight out of the other sources like the theory of culture.
+And you can see the inconsistency of language very clearly.
 The beginning is very impressively written, but the rest of the book falls through.
-A brave attempt on a topic that definitely needs to be written about but deserves much more respect than this.
+A brave attempt on a topic that definitely needs to be written about.
+But deserves much more respect than this.

 The book In search of Yamuna has a beautiful cover though, very aesthetically designed.